-Exams are a challenging time for most children.
+Exams for 10th class are a challenging time for most children.
 There’s a lot of pressure to do well, and most kids are very aware that the results of their tests can have a significant impact on their futures.
 Exam stress is very common, and many youngsters underperform or even make themselves ill because they are so worried and stressed out.
 As a parent, this is the last thing that you will want.
 You’ll want to encourage them and help them to succeed, but you’ll also want to help them find a balance and avoid stress and anxiety.
 Here’s a look at some of the things that you can do to help them to deal with the exams stress.

 It’s easier to support your child if you know more about what they are going through.
 Learn about the exams that they are taking, read up on how to prepare for the CAT4, and learn about the exam process at their school.
 This way, you can prepare them and answer any questions that they might have.